Official MUSA MN Kickball Rules

 - MUSA Field Monitors will be at all games with equipment and to address any issues.

-- Teams must furnish umpires as assigned on the schedule.
+- MUSA will furnish umpires for regular season games.
 The umpires word is final and not to be disputed unless a blatant contradiction to the official rules.
 MUSA Field Monitors may eject players for unsportsmanlike behavior.
-Any occurrences which are not covered in the rules shall be settled by the field monitor and noted for later rules updates.
+Any occurrences which are not covered in the rules shall be settled by the Field Monitor and noted for later rules updates.

 - Players will remember we are all out here for fun.